 Ali’s work was featured in 2014 in the “Inside Out” Salon 21 show at the Nave Gallery in Somerville, MA and she has participated in Somerville’s Open Art Studios just before moving to NC.
 In 2016, Ali’s encaustic work was featured in the New London Gallery, in New London, NH.
-She has an upcoming show in October 2018 at “This and That” Gallery in Carrborro, NC.
+In October 2018 she was the featured artist of the month at “This and That” Gallery in Carrborro, NC.

 As cliché as it is, art really does imitate life.
 In life and in art you have to be ‘ok’ with two main concepts; Risk and Temporary Beauty.